Japanese Internet firms offer something new: high returns

 In January the Japan Exchange Group, the owner of the Tokyo Stock Exchange, launched the JPX-Nikkei 400 Index, which focuses on stocks with higher ROE.
 After a slow start, the index is attracting attention after Japan's Government Pension Investment Fund, the world's largest pension fund, adopted the JPX-400 as a benchmark for some of its passive stock investments.

-Japanese companies traditionally have not focused on maximizing shareholder value, instead prioritizing stability and long-term business relationships cemented by interlocking webs of cross-shareholdings.
+Japanese companies traditionally have not focused on maximising shareholder value, instead prioritising stability and long-term business relationships cemented by interlocking webs of cross-shareholdings.
 A lack of outside corporate directors has meant little pressure for management to keep shareholders happy.

 Overall, Japan's listed firms returned just $9.10 for every $100 of shareholder equity in the financial year ended in March, far below the 15.10 percent ROE at U.S. companies and 12.60 percent at Asian companies excluding Japan, Nomura Securities reckons.